+A.

-A. GCE's Scheme to Defraud Doctoral-Degree Students Like Plaintiffs
+GCE's Scheme to Defraud Doctoral Degree Students Like Plaintiffs

-- 35. Throughout the Class Period, GCE was exclusively responsible for marketing and recruiting for the doctoral programs at Grand Canyon University.5 GCE aggressively marketed and recruited prospective doctoral students to increase its revenue and profit. - 36.
-For example, to recruit prospective students, GCE carried out nationwide marketing campaigns that involved both online and social media advertisements and the use of sales representatives to conduct telemarketing to students.
+37. During all relevant times, GCE was exclusively responsible for marketing and recruiting for the doctoral programs at Grand Canyon University.6 GCE aggressively marketed to and recruited prospective doctoral students to increase its revenue and profit.

+38. For example, to recruit prospective students, GCE carried out nationwide marketing campaigns that involved both online and social media advertisements and the use of sales representatives to conduct telemarketing to students.